JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 When we say that the Internet is a “network of networks,” we mean?
 Check all that apply (hint: check two or more).

 - The Internet is the fastest network ever built.
-- ```The Internet is made up of access networks at the edge, tier-1 networks at the core, and interconnected regional and content provider networks as well.```
+- &#x1F449;```The Internet is made up of access networks at the edge, tier-1 networks at the core, and interconnected regional and content provider networks as well.```
-- ```The Internet is made up of a lot of different networks that are interconnected to each other.```
+- &#x1F449;```The Internet is made up of a lot of different networks that are interconnected to each other.```
 - The Internet is the largest network ever built.